rootagi/eva/CONTRIBUTING.md

 ### 🟡 Medium Difficulty

-- **Local Model Support (Ollama / llama.cpp / vLLM):** Add a new provider that connects to a local LLM server.
-This would allow fully offline usage.
-The provider should implement the `Provider` protocol from `eva/router/__init__.py` and register itself.
-Ollama exposes an OpenAI-compatible API, so subclassing `OpenAICompatibleProvider` from `eva/router/openai_compat.py` would be the easiest approach.
 - **`eva review` Command:** Implement a multi-file code review command that collects context from multiple files and generates a structured review.
 - **`eva test` Command:** Generate unit tests for specified files using the LLM.
 - **Cost Estimation:** Show estimated cost before sending paid-tier requests.